Axonotmesis

 Axonotmesis is an injury to the peripheral nerve of one of the extremities of the body.
 The axons and their myelin sheath are damaged in this kind of injury, but the endoneurium, perineurium and epineurium remain intact.
 Motor and sensory functions distal to the point of injury are completely lost over time leading to Wallerian degeneration due to ischemia, or loss of blood supply.
 Axonotmesis is usually the result of a more severe crush or contusion than neurapraxia.

 Axonotmesis mainly follows a stretch injury.
 These stretch injuries can either dislocate joints or fracture a limb, due to which peripheral nerves are severed.
 If the sharp pain from the exposed axon of the nerve is not observed, one can identify a nerve injury from abnormal sensations in their limb.
-A doctor may ask for a nerve conduction velocity (NCV) test to completely diagnose the issue.
-If diagnosed as nerve injury, electromyography performed after 3 to 4 weeks shows signs of denervations and fibrillations, or irregular connections and contractions of muscles.
+A nerve conduction velocity (NCV) is done to diagnose the issue.
+Electromyography is performed after 3 to 4 weeks of injury shows signs of denervations and fibrillations, or irregular connections and contractions of muscles.